OpenSecuritySummit/oss-website/content/about/_index.md

 ---
-title             : The Previous Summit (OWASP Summit 2017) layout            : about2017
+title    : About
-manage-container  : true
+layout   : about
 ---

+# What was it like at the OnSite Summit

 {{< load-photoswipe >}}